vedantjoshi84/JavaScript/ScoreKeeper/README.md

-# scorekeeper
+# ScoreKeeper
-A basic html Score Keeper for games between friends. no CSS only HTML and JS.
+A html Score Keeper for games between friends. no CSS only HTML and JS.